Maze Alpha X Comprehensive Review

 - One USB type C cable

 Maze Alpha X Review: Design and Display

 The Maze Alpha X is a follow up to the first Maze Alpha device that was released last year.
-Checking out the specs, the device comes with the trending 18:9 display, meaning the device is taller and narrower compared to an ordinary phone.
+Checking out the specs, it sports a Full View display with an 18:9 aspect ratio, meaning the device is taller and narrower compared to an ordinary phone.
 It has a 6.0-inch LG display with 2160*1080 pixels which translates into 401ppi.

-It got an IPS screen and viewing angles are quite good and bright.
-Colours are great too but not as punchier as what you get from an AMOLED Screen.
+It has an IPS screen and viewing angle is quite good.
+Colours are great too but not as colourful as what you get from an AMOLED Screen.